SIPS and SLURPS

 Whether you are developing strategic plans or making day-to-day decisions, you often need to use estimates made by others.
 We are all aware that nearly every estimate is laced with uncertainties, contingencies and qualifications, yet it is common practice to reduce each quantity to a single average, typical or most likely scenario.

-In his book, The Flaw of Averages, Stanford professor Sam Savage provides an entertaining account of how making decisions based on only the average case regularly leads to biases that are often extremely costly.
-Through a series of witty examples, he convincingly argues that effective risk management and decision making should consider the ramifications of uncertainty explicitly.
+In his book, The Flaw of Averages, Stanford professor Sam Savage provides an entertaining account of how making decisions based only on the average case regularly leads to biases that are often extremely costly.
+Through a series of witty examples, he convincingly argues that effective risk management and decision making should consider explicitly the ramifications of uncertainty.
 He advocates the use of probability as a methodology for expressing and communicating the uncertainties present in estimates.

 In a two-part series of articles in OR/MS Today (Part 1, Part 2), Sam Savage, Stefan Scholtes, and Daniel Zweidler describe what they call Probability Management.
 They propose practical pragmatic methods to enable any organization to make effective use of information about uncertainty.
 They present a framework for estimating, maintaining, communicating and utilizing probability distributions within an organization.
 By embracing the framework, decision makers can potentially eliminate the flaw of averages.
 Analytica is an ideal tool for implementing and leveraging this framework.

-As an ordered vectors of numbers, a SIP may seem a bit awkward to share with your colleagues.
+As an ordered vector of numbers, a SIP may seem a bit awkward to share with your colleagues.
 It is easier to pass your colleague a single self-contained entity, such as a single number, than a collection of numbers.
 To address this, ProbabilityManagement.org has introduced the DIST™ standard, which provides a representation DST Graph of an entire SIP as a single text value, packaged as XML.
 A SLURP is shared as a collection of DISTs.
 Our own Lonnie Chrisman (CTO of Lumina) has contributed substantially to improving the DIST representation, resulting in a revised standard, DIST 1.1.
-The Analytica function, SipEncode and SipDecode, rapidly transform a SIP to and from a DIST representation.
-The DIST is more compact than the standard numerical representation by a factor of 6 (at single resolution) or a factor of 3 (at double resolution), resulting a smaller database -- and what is usually more important, dramatically reducing data read and write times for large SIPs or SLURPs.
-DISTs may also be exchanged with other software that supports the standard, including Frontline Systems' Risk Solver and XLSim for use with Crystal Ball or @Risk.
-Analytica can handle much larger DIST sample sizes than spreadsheets, given its blazing encoding and decoding speeds --e.g. about 1/5th of a second to encode or decode a DIST with one million sample.
+The Analytica function, SipEncode and SipDecode, rapidly transforms a SIP to and from a DIST representation.
+The DIST is more compact than the standard numerical representation by a factor of 6 (at single resolution) or a factor of 3 (at double resolution), resulting in a smaller database - and what is usually more important, dramatically reducing data read and write times for large SIPs or SLURPs.
+DISTs may also be exchanged with other software that supports the standard, including Frontline Systems' Risk Solver and XLSim, for use with Crystal Ball or @Risk.
+Analytica can handle much larger DIST sample sizes than spreadsheets, given its blazing encoding and decoding speeds, e.g., about 1/5th of a second to encode or decode a DIST with a one million sample.